 PT: I have read through the forums on your site, Stereo Tool looks like a very complete processing system.
 Any plans for new features, future upgrades, etc?

 HvZ: Yes.
 I’m currently working on a new multiband compressor.
 The multiband compressor in Stereo Tool is still based on the code that I wrote in 2001 for my webradio station, which in turn was based on an even older version that I had used on 8-bit audio.
 It also has far too many bands.
 Because of this, the multiband compressor is currently the weak spot of Stereo Tool.
-In the last weeks I have made a new singleband compressor that sound a lot better, it actually outperforms other compressors I have tested, and I expect great results for the new multiband compressor, which will also have less bands.
+In the last weeks, I have made a new single-band compressor that sounds a lot better, it actually outperforms other compressors I have tested, and I expect great results for the new multiband compressor, which will also have fewer bands.
 Something else that I’ve been planning for a long time is a composite clipper, which will add 1-2 dB of extra loudness and especially better highs.
 Stereo Tool can already be louder with good audio quality than nearly any hardware box on the market (see for example this video, Radio 538 uses an Orban 8600 http://www.youtube.com/watch?v=4VpfcqUPQys – unfortunately due to the mpeg compression it’s a bit difficult to compare but listen for distortion ) – but there’s always room for improvement.

-PT: What are the advantages of a PC software based processor vs. a hardware based (e.g. Omni or Optomod)?
+PT: What are the advantages of a PC software-based processor vs. a hardware-based (e.g. Omni or Optomod)?

-Also, Stereo Tool contains a stereo and RDS coder, most other processors don’t, so instead of having a whole bunch of devices everything can be done in a single PC, which also results in a better quality.
+Also, Stereo Tool contains a stereo and RDS coder, but most other processors don’t, so instead of having a whole bunch of devices everything can be done in a single PC, which also results in better quality.
 Recently I added a new feature that enables synchronizing multiple FM transmitter signals that all connect to a simple Shoutcast stream (video: http://www.youtube.com/watch?v=GYQ5CYs0ZX8 ), so you also don’t need any streaming hardware anymore.

-Of course there’s the price.
-A hardware box that gives “similar” quality (of course every processor sounds different, and it’s a matter of taste, so it’s difficult to compare, but I’m assuming that things like low volume levels, gain riding, distortion and lack of clarity in the highs are bad) easily costs $10,000 or more.
+Of course, there’s the price.
+A hardware box that gives “similar” quality (of course every processor sounds different, and it’s a matter of taste, so it’s difficult to compare, but I’m assuming that things like low volume levels, gain riding, distortion, and lack of clarity in the highs are bad) easily costs $10,000 or more.
 And you can always easily upgrade to new versions.
 If you already have a PC with enough spare processing power you don’t need to buy anything.

-I know that some people at radio stations are ‘afraid’ of using a PC in their processing path, but based on feedback I get from the stations that run my software it’s completely stable – and of course if a PC does break, you can replace it with any fast enough PC you have lying around – you just need to put the proper sound card in.
+I know that some people at radio stations are ‘afraid’ of using a PC in their processing path, but based on feedback I get from the stations that run my software it’s completely stable – and of course, if a PC does break, you can replace it with any fast enough PC you have lying around – you just need to put the proper sound card in.

 PT: Are there any particular sound cards that work better with Stereo Tool?

 HvZ: Yes.
-For the best results, use the Marian Trace Alpha, with the ESI Juli@ as second-best choice (it needs calibration).
+For the best results, use the Marian Trace Alpha, with the ESI Juli@ as the second-best choice (it needs calibration).

 Thank you very much, Hans, for the interesting insight.

-Checkout the videos, especially the declipper video, which is quite amazing.
-That will cleanup all but the most ham handed DJ mistakes.
+Check out the videos, especially the de clipper video, which is quite amazing.
+That will clean up all but the most ham-handed DJ mistakes.